 And if you are outside or Australia and want to know the average per capita carbon footprint of the country you are in check out the World Bank site http://data.worldbank.org/indicator/EN.ATM.CO2E.PC?view=map

-with people wanting to take direct action on climate change.
+with people around the world wanting to take direct action on climate change.

-In all of our work we focus on sustaining a development model that is about putting and earned dollar in a person’s pocket.
+In all of our work, we focus on sustaining a development model that is about putting an earned dollar in a person’s pocket.
 We believe that doing this empowers people to make decisions for themselves and not be reliant on charity and aid.
-We look to the UN Sustainable Development Goals to provide the framework for our work.
-Importantly, we pay above the market price for the green coffee beans we bring to Australia thereby ensuring that farmers are getting a fairer price.
+We believe in economic justice through viable, locally controlled social enterprise.
+We look to the UN Sustainable Development Goals to provide the framework for this work.

 We spend time in remote villages working with subsistence farmers developing their capacity to improve the crop yields and harvesting practices.
 We work with village woman looking at food security issues including food preparation, food and personal hygiene and nutrition.